espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  After you upgrade the AT firmware, you are suggested to call the command :ref:`AT+RESTORE <cmd-RESTORE>` to restore the factory default settings.
 -  The timeout of OTA process is ``3`` minutes.
 -  The response ``OK`` in non-blocking mode does not necessarily come before the response ``+CIPUPDATE:<state>``.
 It may be output before ``+CIPUPDATE:<state>`` or after it.
--  Upgraded to an older version is not recommended.
+-  Downgrading to an older version is not recommended due to potential compatibility issues and the risk of operational failure.
+If you still prefer downgrading to an older version, please test and verify the functionality based on your product.
 -  Please refer to :doc:`../Compile_and_Develop/How_to_implement_OTA_update` for more OTA commands.

 Example